 It might seem easier for an assembly to simply accept both kinds of prediction tiles.
-However, the chemistry of the tile set forbids this-1 and 0 labels do not match, and therefore cannot bind to each other.
+However, the chemistry of the tile set forbids this -1 and 0 labels do not match, and therefore cannot bind to each other.
 The fitness landscape is such that increases in fitness can only be achieved by good predictions.
 Thus, our examples address the question we set out to consider: how a fixed chemistry (a tile set) induces a selection pressure in which crystals must compute in order to be fit.

-5 Evolution of universal sensing and response
+5 Evolution of Universal Sensing and Response

 In the last section, we showed how a set of tiles that allow crystals to execute and replicate a program could, in the right environment, select for crystals performing a useful computation.
-However, the tiles shown in Fig. 3a cannot simulate a Turing machine, and therefore cannot perform universal computation (Sipser 1997).
+However, the tiles shown in Figure 3(a) cannot simulate a Turing machine, and therefore cannot perform universal computation [26].
 Thus there are computations the tiles cannot express; such computations might be needed for accurate prediction in some environments.
-In this section, following (Rothemund and Winfree 2000), we describe a tile set that can simulate a Turing machine and how we can alter this tile set to perform the sensing of measurement tiles and binding of resource tiles described in Sect.
-4. Because the Turing machine can compute any desired function, crystals grown using this tile set are capable of universal sensing and response.
+In this section, following [24], we describe a tile set that can simulate a Turing machine and how we can alter this tile set to perform the sensing of measurement tiles and binding of resource tiles described in Section 4.
+Because the Turing machine can compute any desired function, crystals grown using this tile set are capable of universal sensing and response.
 That is, in response to arbitrarily complex relationships between measurement and resource tiles, the fittest programs can also become arbitrarily complex.